okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 </div>

-#### 3. Opens email and submit OTP in your app
+#### 3. Open email and submit OTP in your app

 Next, the user copies the OTP from their email and submits it in your app.
-Depending on how your org's configuration, they may be required to complete additional steps (including enrolling in any other authenticators) before completing the registraiton.
+Depending on how your org's configuration, they may be required to complete additional steps (including enrolling in any additional authenticators) before completing the registration.
 This flow is described in detail in <StackSnippet snippet="emailenrollmentotp" inline /> under the Okta email guide.

-#### 5. Completes registration and activation completion
+#### 4. Complete registration and activation completion

 <StackSnippet snippet="integrateemailverifylaststep" />

 ### Integrate the Registration - Activation template

-In this configuration the user initiates a new account registration in your app.
-They complete all registration steps including required authenticator enrollment, although the email authenticator is not included in the list of authenticators.
+In this configuration the user initiates a new account registration and completes all registration steps including enrolling in optional and required authenticators.
+Due to how the org is configured the email authenticator is excluded from this authenticator list.
 After the user completes these steps, an email is sent to the user based on the **Registration - Activation** template.
 The user opens their email and clicks on the **Activate account** link to complete the activation.

 #### Update configurations